elastic/examples/Machine Learning/ProblemChild/problemchild-training-to-inference.md

 An ingest pipeline is used to featurize raw Windows process events upon ingest, which is available in the file `problemchild_features.json`.
 The ingest pipeline consists of various processors, which are broken down as follows:

-* Script processors to extract fields from raw events based on agent type into a common set of fields for the model to work with: Scripts available in `features_endgame.txt`, `features_endpoint.txt`, `features_winlogbeat.txt` for Elastic Endpoint, Elastic Endgame and Winlogbeat respectively.
+* Script processors to extract fields from raw events based on agent type into a common set of fields for the model to work with: Scripts available in `features_endgame.txt`, `features_endpoint.txt`, `features_winlogbeat.txt` for Elastic Endgame, Elastic Endpoint and Winlogbeat respectively.

 ```